Last chance Brexit saloon: British and Irish leaders meet

-THORNTON MANOR, England (Reuters) - Prime Minister Boris Johnson met his Irish counterpart in northern England on Thursday in a last-ditch attempt to revive a British proposal for a Brexit deal that the European Union said falls far short of what is needed for an orderly departure.
+THORNTON MANOR, England (Reuters) - Prime Minister Boris Johnson and Irish leader Leo Varadkar held talks on Thursday in a last-ditch attempt to revive a British proposal for a Brexit deal that the European Union said falls far short of what is needed for an orderly departure.

-Ireland is crucial to any Brexit solution.
-The EU member must approve any plan for its border with the British province of Northern Ireland, the bloc’s only land frontier with the United Kingdom.

-But with just three weeks before the United Kingdom is due to leave the world’s biggest trading bloc, no solution has been found to avoid reimposing a hard border, making it unclear on what terms it will quit or even whether it will at all.
+With just three weeks to go before the United Kingdom is due to leave the world’s biggest trading bloc, it is still unclear on what terms it will leave or indeed whether it will at all.

+Ireland holds the key to any deal.
+It will have to consent to any solution to the hardest Brexit riddle of all: how to prevent the British province of Northern Ireland becoming a backdoor into the EU’s markets without having border controls.

+The EU fears controls on the 500-km (300 mile) Irish border with Northern Ireland would undermine the 1998 Good Friday Agreement which ended three decades of sectarian and political conflict that killed over 3,600 people.

 As both sides position for another delay followed by a British election, or an acrimonious divorce on Oct.
-31, Johnson met Irish Prime Minister Leo Varadkar at Thornton Manor in Cheshire on Thursday.
+31, Johnson met Irish Prime Minister Varadkar at Thornton Manor in Cheshire on Thursday.

-“Looking forward to a detailed discussion to see if we can make any progress,” Varadkar said on Twitter.
+“Looking forward to a detailed discussion to see if we can make any progress,” Varadkar said on Twitter as they headed into the meeting.
 He posted pictures of the two leaders smiling and shaking hands.
 Johnson posted a picture of the two leaders shaking hands.

-Johnson said on Wednesday that he was cautiously optimistic, though Varadkar said on Tuesday that it would be very difficult to strike a Brexit deal by next week - when the EU holds a crucial summit on Thursday and Friday.
+Johnson said on Wednesday that he was cautiously optimistic, though Varadkar said on Tuesday it would be very difficult to strike a Brexit deal by next week - when the EU holds a crucial summit on Thursday and Friday.

 EU diplomats, though, are skeptical about the chances of a deal.
 Most expect Johnson to be forced to accept a delay to Brexit - a step that could ultimately lead to either a disorderly exit or the reversal of the entire Brexit endeavor.